Frequently Asked Questions About Health Insurance

 How do I know if I qualify for ACA premium subsidies?

 ACA premium subsidies are based on household income.
 Generally, you may qualify if income falls between 100% and 400% of the federal poverty level.
 For a single individual in 2026, that's roughly $15,000-$62,000/year.
 For a family of four, up to approximately $127,000.
-Scott checks your subsidy eligibility as part of every free consultation.
+I check your subsidy eligibility as part of every free consultation.

 What is a qualifying life event for health insurance?